MLZ is a cooperation between:> Technische Universität München> Helmholtz-Zentrum Hereon > Forschungszentrum Jülich

-Recently a new transmission electron microscope (TEM) was installed at the MLZ in the Neutron Guide Hall East building (UYM, Room 3.28).
+Recently a new transmission electron microscope (TEM) was installed at the MLZ in the Office and Lab building UYL in room 02.22.

 Transmission electron microscopy is a complementary technique with neutron scattering in the frame of soft matter studies.
 With the TEM, real space investigations are performed to access information about shape, size and size distribution of particles, self-assembly and aggregation.
 Users will be supported by JCNS scientists (M.S.
 Appavou) to conduct the suitable preparation and TEM investigation.

 The JCNS TEM laboratory is open for users to complement neutron experiments at the MLZ

 The objective of the JCNS Transmission Electron Microscopy (TEM) laboratory is to offer the preparation and investigation of specimen to users who wish to complement their neutron experiments at the MLZ by using TEM either on-site or remotely.

 TEM beamline application must be submitted jointly with the related neutron scattering beamtime proposal via our online User Office system GhOST.

 Prior to proposal submission it is mandatory for the user to contact the TEM laboratory scientist in order to discuss the feasibility of the research idea and the required time for the TEM investigations.